-There’s a reality TV show currently running, featuring the same group of people, competing to make the most amount of profit from the sales of secondhand goods.
-One particular couple make uncomfortable viewing, as the woman persistently and publicly berates and belittles her partner, whilst he slumps and looks miserable.
-Very occasionally he rises up and puts his foot down with a firm hand, as they say, and she will retort, “Don’t tell me what to do – I am sick of you telling me what to do!”
+There’s a reality TV show currently running, featuring the same group of people, all competing to make the most amount of profit from the sales of secondhand goods.
+One particular couple make unpleasant viewing, as the woman persistently and publicly berates and belittles her partner, whilst he slumps around, looking miserable.
+Very occasionally, he rises up and puts his foot down with a firm hand, as they say, and she will retort, “Don’t tell me what to do – I am sick of you telling me what to do!”

 I once watched a couple snapping and hissing their way around the supermarket, challenging each other at every turn.
 “Do you want this for tea, or not?
 I told you… we don’t need any of those!
 Just put it in the trolley, will you?
 Oh, for God’s sake…. do what you want, I don’t care!”

 Now, I don’t know whether they’d argued on the way to the store, and were still fuming with each other, or whether this was the normal state of their relationship.
 But I started to notice how dismissive many couples can be… rude even… and I began to wonder why this comes about?

 Okay, realistically speaking, everyone rows every now and then (been there and done that!), but that isn’t really what I am talking about here.
 It appears that sometimes we have expectations of a partner we wouldn’t necessarily have of others, and maybe it is this that is at the bottom of it all.
 Obviously, in my line of work, I hear a lot of unhappy relationship stories, and I always say that ‘relationship’ is the biggest challenge any of us will ever face in life; learning to live with ourselves is tricky enough – learning to live with other people is even harder!

 However, how many women do you know who are the epitome of friendship and kindness to their girlfriends, whilst talking about, and to, their partner as if they are something nasty on the sole of their shoe?